-The French press brewing method, is widely considered to be a little more simple of a brewing method.
+- The difficulty-The French press is considered to be a little more simple of a brewing method.
 It is a little easier than most pour over techniques to control your variables and get a consistent cup of coffee.
-There are also far less variations and techniques associated with brewing with a coffee press.
+There are also far less variations and techniques associated with brewing with a French press.

-Unlike with drip brewing where I recommend starting with a coffee you are comfortable with (even if it isn’t a fresh-roasted, fresh ground specialty coffee), I would not recommend using your average store brand, pre-ground coffee for this method.
-The pre-ground coffee that is sold at the store is simply ground a little too fine for French press brewing.
-If you use this coffee, you will most likely get a over-extracted cup of coffee unless you dramatically augment your brewing time.
+I would also try to avoid using your average store brand, pre-ground coffee for French press coffee.
+The pre-ground coffee that is sold at the store is simply ground a little too fine for optimal French press brewing.

 Supplies you will need

 - French press brewer- There is a seemingly endless number of brands and varieties of these brewers out there.
 They are all basically the same design from a functionality perspective.
 Choosing a French press boils down to personal preference and the quality of the product.
 I prefer a French press with a glass carafe (this is pretty standard).
 I recently received a Bodum Chambord as a gift after I broke my older model Bodum in a freak accident with the plunging apparatus.
 I like the Chambord and would recommend it.

 - Hot Water- You will need water, fresh off the boil around 200 – 205 degrees fahrenheit.

 - Ground Coffee- Coffee should be coarsely ground for this brewing method.
 Start with ground coffee about the size of breadcrumbs and adjust from there based on your brewing results and preferences.